-Our services revenue, which includes fees for customer support, assessment and design consulting, implementation and post-deployment services and training, was approximately 44% of our total revenues for fiscal 2007, 43% for fiscal 2006 and approximately 40% of our total revenues for fiscal 2005.
+Our services revenue, which includes fees for customer support, assessment and design consulting, implementation and post-deployment services and training, was approximately 45% of our total revenues for fiscal 2006.
 Our services revenue has lower gross margins than our software revenue.
-The gross margin of our services revenue was 70.2% for fiscal 2007, 71.9% for fiscal 2006 and 69.8% for fiscal 2005.
-The gross margin of our software revenue was 98.0% for fiscal 2007, 97.2% for fiscal 2006 and 97.0% for fiscal 2005.
+The gross margin of our services revenue was 72.5% for fiscal 2008, 70.2% for fiscal 2007 and 71.9% for fiscal 2006.
+The gross margin of our software revenue was 97.8% for fiscal 2008, 98.0% for fiscal 2007 and 97.2% for fiscal 2006.
 An increase in the percentage of total revenues represented by services revenue would adversely affect our overall gross margins.